railscampau/railscampau.github.com/index.markdown

 ## Buses from Gold Coast

-We're aiming to organise a bus transfer from Gold Coast airport at 3:30pm on Friday, and returning to Gold Coast airport at 10am on Monday morning.
+We're aiming to organise a bus transfer from Gold Coast airport at 3:30pm on Friday, and will return to the Gold Coast airport before 10am on Monday morning.

 Its estimated the cost for the bus will be $45 or so.
 When final numbers are known, a final price will be set and money collected for this at that time.